apache/celix/documents/intro/readme.md

 Apache Celix is primarily developed in C and adds an additional abstraction, in the form of a library, to support for C++.

+##Bundles
+OSGi uses bundles as medium to (run-time) add and remove modules (additional functionality) to OSGi applications.
+For Java, OSGi bundles are jars with a OSGi specific manifest.
+For Apache Celix bundles are zip files containing an OSGi manifest (with some differences) and possible modules in the form of shared libraries.
+One of these modules can be the bundle activator in which case the Apache Celix framework will lookup the bundle create, start, stop and destroy symbols to manage the lifecycle of the bundle; This can be used bootstrap the bundles functionality.

 ##C and Objects
 C is a procedural programming language and as result has no direct support for the notion of a object.
 To be able to follow the OSGi specification, a standard mapping from C to Java is used.
 This mapping takes care of how instances, parameters, return values and exceptions (error codes) work in Apache Celix.